vgutta/NCI-DOE-Collab-Pilot1-Combo-combination-drug-response-predictor/Pilot1/Combo/README.md

 Note that the inference code can be used to generate multiple predictions for the same sample-drug pair with the `--n_pred` parameter.
 This number is shown in the N column, and the sequential number for the individual predictions is denoted by Seq.

-Here is an example command line to make 10 point predictions for each sample-drug combination in a subsample of the GDSC data.
+Here is an example command line to make 10 point predictions for each sample-drug combination in a subsample of the Genomics of Drug Sensitivity in Cancer (GDSC) data.

 &#x1F534;_**(Question: What is GDSC?
 Will the audience already know?)**_